 Assistant Coach: Sarah Foster, email@example.com

 What is Speech and Debate?

-Westview Speech and Debate is an intensive, competitive program where students learn advanced public speaking skills in competition at numerous tournaments throughout the competition season (Oct-Mar).
+Westview Speech and Debate is an intensive, competitive program where students learn advanced public speaking skills in competition at numerous tournaments throughout the regular competition season (Oct-Mar).
 Westview’s program is nationally ranked thanks to the rigorous effort and time/energy commitment of our students.
-Due to the popularity of the program, the team annually fills to capacity and the program does not recruit.
-However, new students are welcome who are willing to make a year-long commitment.
+Due to the popularity of the program, the team annually fills to capacity.

 What does the team do?

 Students learn the rules and techniques of various speech and debate events at weekly

 Monday & Friday practices from 2:30-5:00 p.m.
 Until further notice, all practices are hosted on-line.
 Coaches and student Lab Leaders of each event give instruction.
 Significant independent preparation and practice are required outside of regular practice.
 Team members are expected to compete regularly at tournaments.
 The ultimate goal of tournament competition is to develop a level of excellence to become a viable candidate to qualify for the State and National Championships.